Esri/cityengine-sdk/README.md

 ## Downloads

-Download the SDK archive, the open-source examples in this repository and the example data from the Assets section on the [Releases](https://github.com/Esri/cityengine-sdk/releases/latest) page.
+You can manually download the SDK archive, the open-source examples in this repository and the example data from the Assets section on the [Releases](https://github.com/Esri/cityengine-sdk/releases/latest) page.

 ## Examples